nefarius/VDX/XnaGuardian/README.md

 # XnaGuardian
-Adds various extension requests to `XnaComposite` class devices.
+Adds various extensions to the `XInput` API on a driver level.

 ![Disclaimer](http://nefarius.at/public/Alpha-Disclaimer.png)